elide-us/elide-us/ClayEngineOSS/BookV.md

   - Valor vs Wrath - sides of Strength

 **Orange - Chaos and Transformation**
-  - Liberty vs Anarchy (Unfinalized)
+  - Diligence vs Anarchy - sides of Luck

 **Blue - Water and Illusion**
   - Knowledge vs Truth - sides of Intelligence

 **Green - Life and Earth**
-  - Perseverance vs Hubris - sides of Constitution
+  - Perseverance vs Relentlessness - sides of Constitution

 **Black - Death and Void**
-  - Sacrifice vs Control (Unfinalized)
+  - Transcendence vs Ambition

 The philosophical traits that drive the moral realms are Valor, Courage, Knowledge and Perserverance.